WWE News: AT&T Center Reveals Three Huge Matches For ‘Hell In A Cell’ & Possible ‘SummerSlam’ Spoilers

 Warning: The information below may contain SummerSlam spoilers.

-ATTCenter.com advertises two Hell in a Cell contests: Roman Reigns will face Kevin Owens and AJ Styles will square off against Samoa Joe for the WWE Championship.
+The AT&T Center website advertises two Hell in a Cell contests: Roman Reigns will face Kevin Owens and AJ Styles will square off against Samoa Joe for the WWE Championship.
 On Tuesday, the arena’s official Twitter account tweeted that Randy Orton will battle Jeff Hardy.

 Roman Reigns is once again challenging Brock Lesnar for the WWE Universal Championship at SummerSlam, and Kevin Owens is squaring off against Braun Strowman for the championship contract.
 The fact that Kevin is not currently anywhere near a story with Roman is causing some fans to speculate on the outcome of the Universal title match at SummerSlam.